-Name(s) of course instructor(s): Efthimios Demirakos
+Name(s) of course instructor(s): To be announced

 Course content: The course material can be organized in the following six parts:

 - 1. Inventories

 - 2. Accounts Receivable

 - 3. Non-Current Tangible and Intangible Assets

 - 4. Financial Leases

 - 5. Financial Instruments of the Balance Sheet

 - 6. Financial Statement Analysis